There are three different uses of the term 'archives':

 A control symbol allocated by the creator of the record item, for example, file numbers.
 As far as possible, the control symbol allocated to an item by an agency is retained for archival purposes.
 In the absence of original control symbols, they may be allocated by the National Archives to enable retrieval.

-A Commonwealth government organisation established by the Archives Act 1983.
-Its purpose is to preserve for posterity the most important records created by all Commonwealth government administrations.
+A Commonwealth government organisation established to preserve for posterity the most important records created by all Commonwealth government administrations.

 The right of living people to be secure from the unauthorised disclosure of, or access to, information contained in records and archives of a private or confidential nature about themselves or their immediate family.